 We present the annual rates of return from Table III-4 in the following graph.
 The market value return (green) shows significant volatility with years above and below the investment return assumption (blue).
-The largest deviations from expectations are losses in 2001 and 2002 and again in 2008 and 2009.
+The largest deviations from expectations are losses in 2001 and 2002 and again in 2008 and 2009, as well as the large gain in 2021 (shown as the last data point in the graph below).
 The actuarial value returns (yellow) follow the direction of market value returns, but much more gradually as gains and losses are recognized over time.
 For nearly the entire period, the actuarial value returns fall short of the investment return assumption and result in AVA losses and UAL increases.
 When the actuarial return approaches the assumption, the MVA is closing in on the AVA with the possibility of AVA gains in the near future.
-However, both such instances (2007 and 2014) are followed by market value losses (large, sharp losses in 2008-2009 and small cumulative losses in 2015-2020).
+However, two such instances (2007 and 2014) are followed by market value losses (large, sharp losses in 2008-2009 and small cumulative losses in 2015-2020).
+In contrast, the 2021 market return of 26.58% is sufficiently large so that the market value of assets exceeds the actuarial value of assets and that the actuarial value return is slightly greater than the investment return assumption, resulting in an actuarial asset gain for the July 1, 2021 valuation.